ebarretodev/OLX_backend/README.md

 ## Introduction to project

 This project is about to replicate a backend from the old version of website [https://www.olx.com.br](https://www.olx.com.br).
+This API uses a MongoDB to save informations from Users, Ads, States and Categories of Products.

 ## Status